Sujeev-Uthayakumar/sofe3650-final-project/Iteration 1/Iteration1.md

 | In the data layer, there is a module in the Web Application using Heroku as the main data source    | A component from the reference architecture is updated to allow access to Heroku, a hosting application.
 Facilitates all quality attributes, as well as constraints.                             |

 ## Step 6: Sketch Views and Record Design Decisions:
+The following table outlines the responsibilities of particular elements with in the USChat system:
 | Element              | Responsibility                                                                                                                                                                                         |
 |----------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Presentation Layer   | This layer contains modules that control user interaction and use case-control.                                                                                                                        |